ronaldoalvarezflores/rna-seq_ex1/README.md

 ## Data source

 The data come from the airway RNA-seq experiment (Himes et al., 2014): human airway smooth muscle cells treated with dexamethasone vs. control.
-The processed counts are provided by the Bioconductor `airway` package.
+The processed counts are provided by the Bioconductor `airway` package (original GEO accession: GSE52778).

 ## Contents